Mike Stock: Post-SAW

-In 1997, Stock produced a version of "You Can Do Magic" (the biggest of three hit singles Limmie & Family Cookin' had in the UK charts in the 1970s) under the name The Mojams, for an investigation on ITV programme The Cook Report into chart rigging.
-Fronted by Edwina Currie's daughter Debbie (then a trainee journalist for the production company Central Television), the single, credited to The Mojams featuring Debbie Currie, was released by Gotham Records and peaked at number 86 in the UK singles chart.
-Stock got involved in the investigation after a number of his records' sales had been disqualified from the UK singles chart with Love This Records having been seen as a company involved in chart hyping/chart rigging by the BPI (in regards to the Top 40 hit "Santa Maria" by Tatjana Šimić).
+In 1997, Stock produced a version of "You Can Do Magic" (the biggest of three hit singles Limmie & Family Cookin' had in the UK chart in the 1970s) for an investigation on ITV programme The Cook Report into chart rigging, under the pseudonym "the Mojams".
+Fronted by Edwina Currie's daughter Debbie (then a trainee journalist for the production company Central Television), the single, credited to "the Mojams featuring Debbie Currie", was released by Gotham Records and peaked at number 86 in the UK singles chart.
+Stock got involved in the investigation after a number of his records' sales had been disqualified from the UK singles chart, with Love This Records having been seen as a company involved in chart hyping/chart rigging by the BPI (in regards to the Top 40 hit "Santa Maria" by Tatjana Šimić).

-In 1998 Stock and Aitken teamed up with Steve Crosby who had created the group Steps, to form the band Scooch.
-Their first single "When My Baby" reached No. 29 and their follow up, "More Than I Needed to Know", was a top 5 hit in the UK in 2000 and went to No. 1 in Japan.
+In 1998, Stock and Aitken teamed up with Steve Crosby, who had created the group Steps, to form the band Scooch.
+Their first single, "When My Baby", reached No. 29, and their follow-up single, "More Than I Needed to Know", was a top 5 hit in the UK in 2000, and went to No. 1 in Japan.
 Scooch's album Four Sure spawned two more top 20 singles.
-Stock also scored a top 20 with "Airhead" by girl band Girls@Play, with EastEnders' star Rita Simons that toured with Steps.
+Stock also scored a top 20 with "Airhead" by girl band Girls@Play, with EastEnders' star Rita Simons, that toured with Steps.

-In 2003 Stock formed the label Better the Devil Records and had a huge hit with the "Fast Food Song" reaching #2 in the UK Charts and selling 200,000 CD singles.
-Stock wrote and produced two further singles for the Fast Food Rockers including the top 10 "Smile Please".
+In 2003, Stock formed the label Better the Devil Records and had a huge hit with the "Fast Food Song", reaching number 2 in the UK chart and selling 200,000 CD singles.
+Stock wrote and produced two further singles for the Fast Food Rockers, including the top 10 "Smile Please".